contensis/docs-delivery-js/key-concepts/linked-content.md

+---
+description: An entry can link to other entries or assets as entry, asset or image field types.
+---
 # Linked content

 An entry can link to other entries or assets as [entry](/model/entry.md), [asset](/model/asset.md) or [image](/model/image.md) field types.
 They can be defined as a standard entry field or as a [composed](/model/composed.md) field type in the content type.
 These links can be singular or multiples of the same content type e.g. Actor, Image, etc.